uditmore99/AmityApp/README.md

 The next step is to make the app features more functional.

 # Techstack :
-## Dart, Flutter, Firebase, Json, Solidity
+## Dart, Flutter, Firebase, JSON, Solidity, Moralis Speednodes